 The theory of the trinity is one of those beliefs that most mainstream churches, protestant and catholic alike, firmly embrace.
 However, the belief wasn’t embraced in my church.
 And we weren’t alone either.
-The Latter Day Saints and Jehovah’s Witnesses do not believe in the trinity either.
-The rejection of the trinity isn’t a new phenomenon either.
-The will to depart from the mainstream view goes back at least as far as Arianism in the 3rd century.
+The Latter Day Saints and Jehovah’s Witnesses do not believe in the trinity as well.
+(The rejection/questioning of the trinity isn’t a new phenomenon.
+Departures from the trinity go back at least as far as Arianism in the 3rd century.)

 In 1994-95 the church made some major doctrinal changes that led them into converting the whole organization into an evangelical church.
 It adopted most of the orthodox evangelical doctrines, including the trinity theory, which along together with all the other changes the denomination made completely fractured and split the church.
 My family decided to follow the new direction of the church and fully embraced the new practices and teachings.
 Our family and reformed church became conservative evangelical (now called Grace Communion International).

 I’m sure I’m not the only one who has had struggles with the concept of the trinity.
 Even though a lot of Christians would say they believe in the trinity my guess is that if we were to press them on the matter they too would have a hard time explaining its metaphysics.
-I’ve had some people explain the trinity to me recently and no matter how good their reasoning is their explanation always concludes with the necessity for me to require a vast leap beyond logical thinking, or on some level an acceptance of a unfathomable paradox.
-And I would wager that for a great number of others the only thing that comes to mind when they think of the word “trinity” is where the priest or pastor says something like, “in the name of the Father, the Son, and Holy Ghost”, like they do at the end of church service or wedding ceremony where it’s used as a prayer or proclamation.
-Some folks accept the trinity but haven’t spent the time trying to fully dissect it and reason it out.
+I’ve had some people explain the trinity to me recently and no matter how good their reasoning is their explanation always concludes with the necessity for one to take a vast leap beyond logical thinking, or on some level an acceptance of a unfathomable paradox.
+And I would wager that for a great number of other folks the only thing that comes to mind when they think of the word “trinity” is where the priest or pastor says something like, “in the name of the Father, the Son, and Holy Ghost”, like they do at the end of church service or wedding ceremony.

 Foe example, If you have 6 extra minutes you can watch a classic Billy Graham meeting where he gives an invitation to everyone to get born again – notice that very little is mentioned about the Holy Spirit being apart of this experience.
 He only mentions it in passing in that it is the Holy Spirit that draws people to come to Jesus: https://www.youtube.com/watch?v=fQI47sDrOrs .